 Paying for the Online MA in Health & Human Services

-Saint Mary’s University charges $625 per credit plus fees for the online MA in health and human services.
+Saint Mary’s University charges $655 per credit plus fees for the online MA in health and human services for a total estimated tuition of $23,580.
 As tuition generally increases from year to year, online students should contact the admissions department of Saint Mary’s University for exact costs.

 Students can seek financial aid in the form of scholarships, grants, federal and private loans, and outside resources.
 Students can apply for federal financial aid through the FAFSA.
 Note that graduate students must be enrolled in at least 4.5 credits per term to qualify for federal loans.
 In addition, many employers see the benefit of helping employees earn an advanced degree and offer tuition reimbursement programs.
 Even if an applicant’s employer does not have such a program, it can be beneficial to discuss the situation with a manager to see if arrangements can be made for partial or full reimbursement.
 Because this is a fully online program, some employers may be more willing to help with expenses as it is less likely to interfere with the employee work schedule.
 Finally, there are discounts and financial assistance for veterans, military personnel, and their dependents.